Ian Eagle: Later television and radio career

 Eagle joined CBS in 1998 doing announcing work for NFL and NCAA basketball.
 He continues to serve these roles today.
 In 2010, he joined Dan Fouts to make up the number three broadcast team for CBS' NFL coverage.
 The pair was elevated to the number two team behind Jim Nantz and Phil Simms in the 2014 season.
 After Fouts parted ways with CBS, and with the NFL's playoff expansion, which included CBS gaining rights to an extra playoff game, during the 2020 offseason, the network paired him with former Fox analyst Charles Davis.
-Beginning in 2025, J. J. Watt will become Eagle’s partner on the number two broadcast team, while Davis succeeds Gary Danielson as lead analyst for CBS' college football coverage.
+Beginning in 2025, J. J. Watt became Eagle’s partner on the number two broadcast team, while Davis succeeded Gary Danielson as lead analyst for CBS's college football coverage.
 Other CBS work for Eagle includes boxing, The Pilot Pen Tennis tournament, the U.S. Open (both the late night show and daytime studio host for 2008 U.S. Open coverage), and the NCAA Track and Field Championships.

 Prior to joining the YES Network as Nets announcer in 2002, Ian Eagle served the same role for the Nets on the MSG Network and Fox Sports Net New York.
 When Marv Albert joined the YES Network prior to the 2005-06 NBA season, the games were split between the two broadcasters, before Eagle again became the primary announcer for the Nets in the 2011-12 NBA season upon Albert's departure.

 During the 2010 NBA Playoffs, Eagle called two games on TNT, a likely move to promote him to calling national television broadcasts, similar to what Albert, former Minnesota Timberwolves play-by-play man Kevin Harlan and Knicks play-by-play man Mike Breen experienced.
 He was again called up by TNT for the 2011 NBA Playoffs, pairing with his YES colleague Mike Fratello.
-He has since continued to cover the NBA Playoffs for TNT through the first two rounds, though the number of games fluctuates on whether the Nets make the playoffs (in 2019 and 2020, with the Nets making the playoffs, he instead covered the team locally on YES and missed the entire 1st round of TNT coverage, with Spero Dedes filling-in.
-He returned to cover part of the Toronto-76ers 2nd round series for TNT).
+He has since continued to cover the NBA Playoffs for TNT through the first two rounds, though the number of games fluctuates on whether the Nets make the playoffs (in 2019 and 2020, with the Nets making the playoffs, he instead covered the team locally on YES and missed the entire 1st round of TNT coverage, with Spero Dedes filling in.
+He returned to cover part of the Raptors-76ers 2nd round series for TNT).
 He also does play-by-play for Thursday Night Football on Westwood One.
-On Sirius, in addition to his daily talk show, Eagle did a weekly talk show, The Phil Jackson Show, with Los Angeles Lakers coach Phil Jackson.
-And Eagle retains his roots to WFAN, occasionally serving as a fill-in talk show host on his old station.
+On Sirius, in addition to his daily talk show, Eagle did a weekly talk show, The Phil Jackson Show, with Los Angeles Lakers coach Phil Jackson, and Eagle retains his roots to WFAN, occasionally serving as a fill-in talk show host on his old station.